 The Hospital Bereavement Service will provide you with as much guidance as you need during the early days of a hospital bereavement.
-The service is available between 9am and 4.30pm Monday to Friday on 01935 384746 or 07990671855.
+The service is available between 9am and 4.30pm Monday to Friday on 01935 384746.

 Specialist advice and information is also available for parents who lose a baby through miscarriage, stillbirth or neonatal death, please contact the Hospital Bereavement Service on the above numbers for guidance.